 Google Actually Has 4 Different 'Assistants'—Here's the Best One for You

-The new Google Assistant is only officially available on three platforms—Google's Pixel phones, the Google Allo app, and Google Home.
+The new Google Assistant is only officially available on three platforms—newer Android phones (Pixels and those running Marshmallow and Nougat), the Google Allo app, and Google Home.
 However, most of the Assistant's basic functionality is also bundled into the Google app for Android and iOS, which used to go by the name Google Now, but is now referred to only as Screen Search or your Google app's Feed.

 Counting the three official Google Assistant platforms and the Google app for Android and iOS, we now have a total of four different ways to interact with Google conversationally.
 Then, when you consider that all four of these "Assistants" have their own strengths and weaknesses, things start to get a little confusing.
 So to clarify, we reached out to Google's PR team and got a few answers, and we'll share those below while also explaining how Google Assistant works on each platform.

 Before we get into all of the finer differences between the various ways to interact with Google, let's take a second to define them all.